Contact: Tom Smith

 - At least 50 percent of the courses taken to complete the major must be upper division courses, 300-400 level.

-- Interdisciplinary studies proposals must include at least three courses from a minimum of two disciplines to be considered acceptable proposals.
+- Interdisciplinary studies proposals must include at least 12 credits each from a minimum of two disciplines to be considered acceptable proposals.

 - Students in this program must maintain a grade point average of 2.6 or above.

 - The 60 credit hours required for the major must be completed after course proposal has been approved.